Outpatient Drug and Alcohol Treatment Programs

 The Benefits Of Our Outpatient Program For Drug and Alcohol Addiction In Indiana

-Addiction is chronic and has affected the lives of millions of its citizens.
+Addiction is a chronic illness and has affected the lives of millions of its citizens.
 Relationships, families, careers, and social lives can be destroyed by an unhealthy dependence on drugs and alcohol.
-A 2015 National Survey on Drug Abuse and Health found that over 20 million people above the age of 12 had a case of substance abuse the previous year.
-Of this number, only a mere 10.8% benefitted from a professional addiction treatment.
+A 2015 National Survey on Drug Abuse and Health found that over 20 million people above the age of 12 had a substance abuse condition in the previous year.
+Of this number, only a mere 10.8% benefited from a professional addiction treatment.

-A lot of people would love to attend an addiction treatment program.
-Most would opt for an inpatient program but lack the resources and time to for it.
-Because of this, they get discouraged without knowing that there are other less demanding yet equally effective treatment programs they could embark on.
+A number of people would love to attend an addiction treatment program.
+Most would opt for a residential program but lack the resources and time.
+Because of this, they get discouraged without knowing that there are other less demanding yet equally effective treatment programs on which they could embark.
 One of these programs is the outpatient program.

 Personalized Outpatient Treatments